manu23100/PruebaGtMotive/README.md

 Implementation of the required solution using .NET 9 and SQL Server.

-To run the soluction using Docker, run the command "docker compose up --build".
+To execute the solution using Docker, run the command "docker compose up --build".

 You can use Swagger through the url http://localhost:8080/swagger.